 Day 4: Abu Dhabi – Emirati culture

-Today is reserved for cultural experiences, beginning with visit the Sheikh Zayed Grand Mosque.
+Now that you’re midway through your UAE itinerary, today is reserved for cultural experiences, beginning with visit the Sheikh Zayed Grand Mosque.
 It ranks among the largest mosques in the world and comprises 1,000 columns and 82 domes.
 What is special about the mosque with a white and gold façade is that it is the only mosque in the UAE that is open to non-Muslim tourists.

 Later, visit Heritage Village that carries remnants of the original fishing village that Abu Dhabi once was.
 It is like a living museum as one passes past wooden huts housing workshops and some Bedouin tents.
 You will enjoy watching live demonstrations of craftwork such as weaving and metal working, and you can shop for local crafts and spices.